jayateertha043/AutoRec/README.md

 * Github: [@jayateertha043](https://github.com/jayateertha043)

 ## Credits :
--Tech Signatures is taken from https://github.com/s0md3v/Striker/blob/master/db/tech_signatures.json and modified to be compatible with this tool.
+-Tech Signatures are taken from https://github.com/s0md3v/Striker/blob/master/db/tech_signatures.json and modified to be compatible with this tool.
 -Sublist3r Module is used as one of enumerating methods in this tool. https://github.com/aboul3la/Sublist3r

 ## Show your support